redsanket/spark/external/starling/guide/data/index.rst

 ---------------------

-Data is collected every night, but trends are computed initially on a monthly basis, possibly improving in the future.
+Data is collected every night, but trends are computed initially on a monthly basis.
+This may improve in the future.

 How is it Collected?
 --------------------

-A predefined workflow triggers a series of steps, the first of which copies log files from Grid clusters into the Starling warehouse cluster. the specific log files and clusters are defined by configuration.
+A predefined workflow triggers a series of steps, the first of which copies log files from Grid clusters into the Starling warehouse cluster; the specific log files and clusters are defined by configuration.
 A subsequent step extracts information from the log files and stores it into Hive.
 This workflow is executed by Oozie on a recurring basis.

-Users can execute an ad hoc query against the data via HCatalog.
+Users can execute ad hoc queries against the data via HCatalog.

 Data Retention Policy
 ---------------------

 The retention policy depends on the dataset.
-Generally though, we retain some data between one and two years.
+We retain most data between one and two years.

 Data Warehouse
 ==============